-The second label notes the owner to be D Davies.
+The second label notes the owner to be D. Evans.
 This label has a more aggressive tone to it.
 If caught wearing the hat, the owner threatens that it would result in the thief having a ‘headache, pain in his forehead and shame on his face’.

 I wonder if the owners managed to hang on to their hats?!